athallaPtr/Final-Project-Group-7/README.md

 View all recorded trips,
 See a summary of all trips,
 Export the trip report to a text file, and
-Exit the program
+Exit the program.

-**Adding a Trip**
-When the user chooses Add Trip, the program will ask:
+**When the user chooses Add Trip, the program will ask:**
--Destination
--Distance (in km)
--Transportation category:
-    -Public transport (Bus or Train)
-    -Private (Bicycle)
-    -Walking
+Destination,
+Distance (in km), and
+Transportation category: (bus, train , bicycle, walking).

-Depending on the option:
+**Depending on the option:**
--Public transportation requires the user to enter ticket cost -Bicycle or walking requires calories burned
+*Public transportation* requires the user to enter ticket cost, and *Bicycle or walking* requires calories burned

-After that, the program calculates estimated CO₂ saved, showing the environmental benefit of using sustainable transportation instead of a private car.
+**After that**, the program calculates estimated CO₂ saved, showing the environmental benefit of using sustainable transportation instead of a private car.

 task division: